 These are full-screen ads that tend to have higher clickthrough rates than banner ads, but may have a higher CPC.
 These appear as someone transitions between screens or pages in an app.

 - Sizes for mobile phones: 300 x 250, 320 x 480, and 480 x 320.

 - Sizes for tablets: 1024 x 768 and 768 x 1024.

 Banner ads appear as a small strip or “banner” across the top of an app page or screen.
 They’re the most commonly used ad format for mobile.
 You can upload double-sized images (for example, a 640 x 100 image for a 320 x 50 ad slot) for high-resolution display devices.
 We’ll auto-adjust the image based on the device’s pixel density.

 - Sizes for mobile phones and tablets: 320 x 50, 468 x 60, 728 x 90, and 300 x 250.

 By default your ads will show both as banners and interstitials.
 If you want to only run interstitials, go to the Display Network tab in AdWords and click + Exclusion under “Campaign exclusions.”
 Select “GMob mobile app non-interstitial” to exclude banner ads from your mobile app campaign.

-App install ads (formerly click-to-download ads) are the easiest and most effective way to drive downloads: much of the customization is done for you.
+App promotion ads come in a variety of types and formats.
+The most common type the app install ad, (formerly click-to-download ads) which are the easiest and most effective way to drive downloads: much of the customization is done for you.
 You can run these ads across search and display using the App/digital content ad format.